UAE says reforms will better protect foreign workers

-ABU DHABI (Reuters) - The United Arab Emirates, a business hub long dependent on guest workers from Asia, announced labor reforms on Tuesday to protect foreign workers, who rights groups say are often abused by employers and prevented from changing jobs.
+ABU DHABI, Sept 29 (Reuters) - The United Arab Emirates, a business hub long dependent on guest workers from Asia, announced labour reforms on Tuesday to protect foreign workers, who rights groups say are often abused by employers and prevented from changing jobs.

 Much of this concern is focused on a sponsorship system known as “kafala” that most Gulf states enforce on foreign workers.
 It not only regulates entry and residence, but also requires they seek permission from employers to change jobs.